steveafrost/intro-to-math.js/README.md

 convertToFahrenheit(104)
 ```

-If we forgot to wrap the subtraction in parentheses, the function would multiply thirty-two by five-nineths then take subtract this product from the value for Fahrenheit, leading to a return value of "86°C" instead (for reference, 86°C is 187°F).
+If we forgot to wrap the subtraction in parentheses, the function would multiply thirty-two by five-ninths then take subtract this product from the value for Fahrenheit, leading to a return value of "86°C" instead (for reference, 86°C is 187°F).

 ## Adding Strings and Numbers